-Therefore, the impacts to potentially hazardous waste sites is not a major distinguishing factor for evaluating the Action Alternative options.
+Because the impacts would be the same for each option, the impacts to potentially hazardous waste sites are not a major distinguishing factor for evaluating the Action Alternative options.

 UDOT's best practices for project development include the following mitigation measures for hazardous materials and hazardous waste sites.